AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

 ### 3. Build your theme

-For internationalization, you must use the compiled JavaScript files from your build or dist directory, not the original source files in src.
+For internationalization, you must use the compiled JavaScript files from your build or dist directory, not the original source files.
 Internationalization (i18n) strings are included in compiled .map files.
 To work with translations:
 - Set your environment to development mode.
 - Keep the .map files while translating.